subirvarma/GeneralCognitics/_posts/ofdm.md

 $$ X(f) = {\sin \pi f T\over{\pi f}} $$

 where $T$ is the pulse duration, which we will also refer to as the Symbol Time.
 Note that $X(f)$ is symmetric around $f=0$ and it has zeroes at the frequency values ${n\over T}$ for integer values of $n$.
 A pulse such the one shown is called a baseband pulse, since its Fourier Transform is centered at $f=0$.
-(When computing the bandwidth for a baseband pulse, we only consider the half plane $f\ge 0$, by this criteria the bandwidth for the pulse shown in the figure is ${1\over T}).
+(When computing the bandwidth for a baseband pulse, we only consider the half plane $f\ge 0$, by this criteria the bandwidth for the pulse shown in the figure is ${1\over T})$.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm30.png)